kajott/CompoKit/Compo-HOWTO.md

 - click "OK" to close the "Customize" window
 - a new resolution "1920 x 1080" should now pop up in the "Custom" section of the main resolution chooser now, with a 50 Hz refresh rate

+To switch between 50 Hz and 60 Hz modes, nVidia Control Panel can be used, or of course [vidmode](src/vidmode).

 ### Oldschool

 In addition to the main compo desk, there's the oldschool desk where all the C64s, Amigas, game consoles etc. live.
-To get the video signal of these converted to standard-compliant HDMI, a more or less complex chain of devices like [RetroTINK-2X](http://www.retrotink.com/) or [OSSC](http://junkerhq.net/xrgb/index.php?title=OSSC) and/or professional scalers like an [Extron DSC 301 HD](https://www.extron.com/product/dsc301hd) may be used.
+To get the video signal of these converted to standard-compliant HDMI, a more or less complex chain of devices like [RetroTINK-5X](http://www.retrotink.com/) or [OSSC](http://junkerhq.net/xrgb/index.php?title=OSSC) and/or professional scalers like an [Extron DSC 301 HD](https://www.extron.com/product/dsc301hd) may be used.
 I won't go into more details here, as it would fill whole pages alone and I'm not very experienced with that stuff anyway.
-At Deadline 2018 and 2019, I had the pleasure to work with a very well-prepared oldschool compo team &ndash; whatever happened at their desk with all those devices, I only ever saw an HDMI cable with crystal-clear video and a pair of XLRs with nice audio coming out of it :)
+At Deadline, I had the pleasure to work with a very well-prepared oldschool compo team &ndash; whatever happened at their desk with all those devices, I only ever saw an HDMI cable with crystal-clear video and a pair of XLRs with nice audio coming out of it :)

 ### Video Jingles

 A final source of video and audio is the lighting desk.
 As introductions to major events like compos, the lighting guy typically prepares a choreography of stage lights, synchronized to a video jingle that plays on the bigscreen.
 While it's theoretically possible to play the jingle from the compo PC and synchronize the jingle video and its light show manually by counting down to three and pushing the appropriate buttons at the same time, this isn't the recommended way of doing things.
 Instead, have the light controller PC play the jingle video and run an HDMI cable from there into the matrix.
+If the jingles are just audio, CompoKit's [Jingle Player](jingle) tool may be useful.

 A nice touch is switching from the "Coming Up" to the "Now" slide in the background while the jingle runs.